snowdrop/licenses-generator/README.md

 repository.names | Comma separated list of repository names.
 Must be the same lenght as repository.urls | Maven Central repository.urls | Comma separated list of repository URLs.
-Must be the same length as repository.names | http://repo1.maven.org/maven2 processPlugins | Whether plugins should be processed when resolving dependencies | false includeOptional | Wether optional dependnecies should be processed when gathering licenses | false excludedScopes | Comma separated list of dependency scopes which should be ignored | test,system,provided excludedClassifiers | Comma separated list of dependency classifiers which should be ignored | tests
+Must be the same length as repository.names | http://repo1.maven.org/maven2 processPlugins | Whether plugins should be processed when resolving dependencies | false includeDependencyManagement | Whether dependencies from dependencyManagement section should be included | true includeOptional | Wether optional dependnecies should be processed when gathering licenses | false excludedScopes | Comma separated list of dependency scopes which should be ignored | test,system,provided excludedClassifiers | Comma separated list of dependency classifiers which should be ignored | tests